MartinoMensio/qsample/README.md

 between the `B` (begin) and `E` (end) tag are the _content_ of the quotation.

+### Console Mode

+If you run the jar file with `--console` option, QSample will run in interactive mode, taking input from stdin and writing output to stdout.

+STARTED will mark the beginning of the line where QSample starts accepting input.

+QSample will record the input until an empty line is given, and process the input afterwards.
+This allows inputting multiple lines.

+OUTPUT_START marks the beginning of the output

+OUTPUT_END marks the end of the output

+Example:

+> STARTED -- Now reading input...
+> Boris Johnson claimed that the NHS will hire 50000 new nurses
+>
+> OUTPUT_START
+> Boris 0	5	O	O
+> Johnson	6	13	O	O
+> claimed	14	21	O	C
+> that	22	26	O	B
+> the	27	30	O	I
+> NHS	31	34	O	I
+> will	35	39	O	I
+> hire	40	44	O	I
+> 50000	45	50	O	I
+> new	51	54	O	I
+> nurses	55	61	O	E
+> OUTPUT_END

 ## Data

 This repository includes the following data: